foolish318/TSM/README.md

 # TSM
-Computational requirements
-The code was last run with R version 3.5.0.
 The following R packages are required: KFAS, MCMCpack, mvtnorm, Rcpp, RcppArmadillo, numDeriv, sandwich, xtable, urca, dynlm, dplyr, VAR.etp.

 { The le setup.R lists the dependencies and installs all missing packages (latest version).
 { To use the package Rcpp a C++ compiler is needed.
 On Windows it is necessary to install Rtools.
 See here for the Rcpp documentation and here for unoffcial Rtools Windows installation instructions.

 The computational costs of the estimation of the ESE model are relatively high, but they can be substantially reduced if the MCMC sampling is run in parallel.

 { Running the MCMC sampler for a single chain (100,000 iterations) takes about 10-20 hours on a typical modern computer, depending on its processing power.
 The results in the paper are based on the combination of five separate chains.